tagattie/FreeBSD-Private-CA/README.md

 The server/client's certificate is `example.crt`. `example.crt.full` is a full-chain certificate including both server/client's and signing ca's certificates.

-## Revoking Server/Client Certificate
+## Revoking server/client certificate

-Change into the signing CA's directory and execute `01_revoke_crt.sh`.
+Change into the root CA or signing CA's directory in which certificate you would like to revoke is stored and execute `01_revoke_crt.sh`.
+To revoke a certificate, you must know the certificate's serial number.

 ```shell
 cd FreeBSD-Private-CA/signing-ca